-Your doctor may suggest a radical prostatectomy if you have early prostate cancer and are fit enough for surgery.
-This operation aims to remove the cancer completely by removing the prostate, part of the urethra, and the seminal vesicles.
-For more aggressive cancer, nearby lymph glands may also be removed (pelvic lymph node dissection).
-After the prostate is removed, the urethra will be rejoined to the bladder and the vas deferens will be sealed.
+For intermediate-risk or high-risk prostate cancer, nearby lymph glands may also be removed (pelvic lymph node dissection).
+After the prostate is removed, the urethra will be rejoined to the bladder and the vas deferens (tubes that carry sperm from the testes to the penis) will be sealed.

 Learn more about: